-Figure 191.
+Figure 178.
 The SkyDNS / Settings page.

 To enable the SkyDNS service, click the ENABLE button.
 Then in the Mail and Password fields, enter the account data (the e-mail address and the password correspondingly) specified upon registration on the SkyDNS service web site.
 Click the APPLY button.
-The account data (authorization status, the tariff used), the Default profile drop-down list, and the Sync period field will be displayed on the page.
+The account data (authorization status, the tariff used) and the Default profile drop-down list will be displayed on the page.
 If needed, from the Default profile list, select another filtering profile which will be used for all devices of your LAN and click the APPLY button again.